fuqliu/one-vertex-attack/README.md

 # one-vertex-attack

 Welcome to the **One Vertex Attack against Spatiotemporal Traffic Forecasting** repository!
-This repository contains the official code implementation for the paper [Manipulating Deep Graph Neural Network-based Spatiotemporal Traffic Forecasting from One Vertex].
+This repository contains the official code implementation for the paper [One Vertex Attack against Spatiotemporal Traffic Forecasting].
 Dive into the fascinating world of Deep Graph Neural Networks and their application in spatiotemporal traffic forecasting as we explore their capabilities, limitations, and the vulnerabilities exposed by adversarial attacks.

 ## 📜 Citation